PPMT Function Excel

 PPMT function in excel is a financial function that is used to calculate the payment for a given principal and the value returned by this function is an integer value.
 For instance, you can utilize PPMT function to get the principal amount of an installment for the first period, the last period, or any period in the between.

-The PPMT function in excel have the same fields as the PPMT in Excel except for an extra field – ‘Per’
+The PPMT function in excel has the same fields as the PPMT in Excel except for an extra field – ‘Per.’

 “Per” is the specific pay period for which one wants to compute the amount being paid towards the principal.
-FV(Future Value) is an optional argument, if omitted, the fv takes on the default value 0.
+FV in ExcelFV In ExcelThe FV function in Excel is a built-in financial function that can also be referred to as the future value function.
+This function is very useful in calculating the future value of any investment made by anyone.
+It has some dependent arguments, which are the constant interest, periods, and payments. is an optional argument; if omitted, the fv takes on the default value 0.

 How to Use the PPMT Function in Excel? (with Examples)

-Similarly, applying PPMT function to other periods as well we have the principal amount of each period is as shown below
+Similarly, applying the PPMT function to other periods as well, we have the principal amount of each period, as shown below.

-If the loan amount is $10,000 with the interest rate of 10% and the period of the loan is 2 years, then the principal amount for 1 month of the loan will be calculated using the ppmt in excel as shown below.
+If the loan amount is $10,000 with an interest rate of 10% and the period of the loan is 2 years, then the principal amount for 1 month of the loan will be calculated using the ppmt in excel, as shown below.

 Things to Remember